SoyedTuhinAhmed/SoyedTuhinAhmed.github.io/Readme.md

 - **[NeuSPIN – An ANR project]**: NeuSPIN stands for Design of a reliable edge neuromorphic system based on spintronics for Green AI [[Link]](https://www.spintec.fr/neuspin-an-anr-project/)

-# Neuromorphic Computing and Deep Learning Research
+# Neuromorphic Computing and Deep Learning Research overview

-This repository contains an overview of my research work in the field of neuromorphic computing, focusing on spintronics, fault tolerance, and resistive memories.
-The primary aim is to develop efficient and robust neuromorphic systems, addressing challenges in uncertainty estimation, fault-tolerance, and variability.

 ## Research Statement

-The primary focus of my research lies at the intersection of neuromorphic computing, spintronics, and fault tolerance in the context of emerging hardware technologies.
-My work aims to develop efficient and robust neuromorphic systems based on spintronic devices and resistive memories while addressing challenges in uncertainty estimation, fault-tolerance, and variability.
+My research work in the field of neuromorphic computing with emerging resistive NVM memories, e.g., spintronics, fault tolerance, testing, and uncertainty estimation.
+The primary aim is to develop efficient and robust neuromorphic systems, addressing challenges trustworthy deep learing system with uncertainty estimation, fault-tolerance, and testability with algorithm-hardware co-design appraoch.
 For a detailed research statement, please refer to [ResearchStatement.md](ResearchStatement.md).

 ## Publications